fbpx

 In 2017, Kamala D. Harris was sworn in as a United States Senator for California, the second African-American woman and first South Asian-American senator in history.
 After earning an undergraduate degree from Howard University and a law degree from the University of California, Hastings, she began her career in the Alameda County District Attorney’s Office.
 Having completed two terms as the District Attorney of San Francisco, in 2010 Kamala was elected as the first African-American and first woman to serve as California’s Attorney General.

-Below is Senator Harris’s voting record and public positions on issues important to the Jewish Community.
+Below is Vice President Harris’s voting record and public positions on issues important to the Jewish Community.

-Senator Harris has been vocal about the dangers of anti-Semitism and has called to not become “complacent in the face of hate and anti-Semitism.”
+Vice President Harris has been vocal about the dangers of antisemitism and has called to not become “complacent in the face of hate and antisemitism.”

 Although not a Senator at the time and did not vote on it, Harris expressed support for the Iran nuclear deal.
 She suggested that she would reenter the Iran deal, but added that she “will want to strengthen it, and that will mean extending the sunset provisions, including ballistic missile testing, and also increasing oversight.”

-Senator Harris has expressed her support for the State of Israel and argued that Israel should never be a partisan issue.
-She has condemned anti-Israel bias at the UN and cosponsored legislation that objected to UN Security Council Resolution 2334, which claimed that Israel’s settlements have no legal validity.
+Vice President Harris has expressed her support for the State of Israel and argued that Israel should never be a partisan issue.
+She has condemned anti-Israel bias at the UN.
+The first resolution she cosponsored as a member of the U.S. Senate was a resolution that objected to UN Security Council Resolution 2334, which claimed that Israel’s settlements have no legal validity.
 Senator Harris is a supporter of the two-state solution to the Israeli-Palestinian conflict.
 She has opposed the Boycott, Divestment, and Sanctions (BDS) movement and argued that it “seeks to weaken Israel, but it will only isolate the nation and steer Israelis against prerequisite compromises for peace.”

 People's Choice